Who is a good candidate for a Breast Augmentation?

 - Week 1: Gentle walking only.

-The cost of your breast augmentation can be broken down into four main components: the surgeon’s fee charged by Dr Chinsee, anaesthetist fees, hospital fees and implant costs.
+The cost of your breast augmentation can be broken down into four main components: the surgeon’s fee, anaesthetist fees, hospital fees and implant costs.
 At Inigo Cosmetic, we customise our surgeries to each individual patient.
-To receive a detailed cost breakdown, please get in touch to book a consultation with Dr Chinsee.
+To receive a detailed cost breakdown, please get in touch to book in a consultation with one of our surgeons.